-- " Identifies and describes each "island" or "fringe community," as defined, that exists within that city's sphere of influence that is a disadvantaged unincorporated community.
-(GC § 65302.10.(a)) - " Includes an analysis of water, wastewater, stormwater drainage, and structural fire protection needs or deficiencies for each of the identified communities in the land use element.
-(GC § 65302.10.(a)) - " Includes an analysis of potential funding mechanisms that could make the extension of services and facilities to identified communities financially feasible.
-(GC § 65302.10.(a)) - " Includes responsive goals, policies, and programs to be included in other elements of the General Plan that can address the identified infrastructure and service level deficiencies.
+- Identifies and describes each "island" or "fringe community" that exists within that city's sphere of influence that is a disadvantaged unincorporated community.
+(GC § 65302.10.(a)) - Includes an analysis of water, wastewater, stormwater drainage, and structural fire protection needs or deficiencies for each identified community.
+(GC § 65302.10.(a)) - Includes an analysis of potential funding mechanisms that could make the extension of services and facilities to identified communities financially feasible.
+(GC § 65302.10.(a)) - Includes responsive goals, policies, and programs to be included in other elements of the General Plan that can address the identified infrastructure and service level deficiencies.

-The San Bernardino County LAFCO has prepared disadvantaged communities mapping to identify areas Countywide and in San Bernardino where disadvantaged communities exist (Figure 5-23).
+The San Bernardino County LAFCO has prepared disadvantaged communities mapping to identify areas Countywide and in San Bernardino where disadvantaged communities exist (Figure 5-26).
 Seven communities in the City are identified as disadvantaged and are therefore subject to the legislative requirements.
 Additional unincorporated areas in the City's sphere exist, but they do not meet the criteria established by state law and the LAFCO.